By Andrea Vinley Jewell

-Given all the benefits of reading, it’s no wonder parents want to instill a love for reading in their children.
+Given all the benefits of reading, it’s no wonder parents want to instil a love for reading in their children.
 And with the explosion of information in the workplace, only avid readers can stay well informed with relative ease.

 Teaching your children to read

 Start now.
 No matter the age of your children, you can start teaching them to appreciate reading and to want to learn to read for themselves.
-Jim Trelease, author of The Read-Aloud Handbook, offers the following guidelines to help parents know what’s appropriate for different stages of development:
+Jim Trelease, the author of The Read-Aloud Handbook, offers the following guidelines to help parents know what’s appropriate for different stages of development: